 The PEP Archive includes works by most of the major contributors to psychoanalysis since its inception – from all schools in all countries around the world.
-If there is an author whose work you would like to see included, click on the Help icon “?” on the main toolbar and from the dropdown list select “Provide Feedback”
+If there is an author whose work you would like to see included, please “Provide Feedback” to PEP.

 There are also key contributions from writers from various other fields, including literature, art, philosophy and science.
 These include works by Francis Crick, Antonio Damasio, EH Gombrich, FP Haldane, Max Horkheimer, Frank Kermode, Thomas Mann, Herbert Read, Richard Rorty, Jacqueline Rose, Slavoj Žižek, and Sherry Turkle.